trychlos/pwix-i18n/README.md

     A word of caution: if you, as an application developer, configure here a particular language, you are actually overriding the above default computing.
 So be sure of knowing what you do.

-- `languageKey`

-    The name of the `localStorage` key which records the last used language, defaulting to none.

 - `managed`

     An array of languages that the application is willing to manage.

     Default to just (`[ 'en' ]`).

+- `storePreferredLanguage`

+    Whether the application plans to let the user choose his preferred language, and store this preference as a local data.

+    When enabled, this option will create a _cookie_, that the user may refuse.

+    Default to `false`.

 - `timeStyle`